© Lisa Jane Rimmer

 “Mum, Lily wants to go home now, can you take her back please?”

-Lily and Capella gave each other a big hug and a kiss as Lily suddenly felt herself being lifted off the fluffy little cloud.
+Lily and Capella gave each other a big hug and a kiss as Lily felt herself being lifted off the fluffy little cloud.
 The waterfall of light was shimmering once more carrying Lily back down to her garden as she waved and blew kisses at Capella.

 “We’re going home now” she whispered to Mr. Bear.